 To make sure our sector policies are implemented consistently, we have invested in more than 75 Sustainability Risk Managers across our business.
 These risk managers, based in the Credit Risk function, have local or regional responsibilities for advising on and managing environmental and social risks, and play a key role in the approval process for high-risk relationships or transactions.
 Sustainability Risk Managers are supported by Group Sustainability Risk, a central team responsible for developing policies, guidance, processes and training.

-In 2015, HSBC was recognised as a leader in the Forest 500 ranking.
+In 2016, HSBC was again recognised as a leader in the Forest 500 ranking.
 This evaluation, carried out by a UK-based think tank, ranks companies, investors and governments on their commitment to deforestation-free policies.
-We were one of eight companies to be awarded the top score for our approach to financing and investment within the forestry sector.
+We were one of three financial institutions to be awarded the top score for our approach to financing and investment within the forestry sector.

 We continue to engage with customers and stakeholders so we can improve our policies and the way they are implemented.
 We believe that independent certification schemes can play an important role in banks’ and companies’ management of sustainability risk in global supply chains, and we are supporting the development of selected schemes, for example in the forestry and agricultural commodities sectors.

 We regularly review our policies to ensure that they address new and emerging risks as well as stakeholder concerns.
 In 2016, we conducted a review of our Mining and Metals policy.
-In light of the Paris Agreement of December 2015 we have included standards on lending to new thermal coal mines, in addition to our existing policies on coal-fired power plants and deforestation.
+In light of the Paris Agreement of December 2015 we have included standards on lending to new thermal coal mines, in addition to our existing policies on coal-fired power plants.
 We have also added more specific guidance on adverse human rights impacts which could arise in the mining sector.
 The revised policy is available in the list above.

 Forestry and agricultural commodities